secure-coding-guide/en/4_using_technology_in_a_safe_way.md

 device, the use of Scoped Directory Access is recommended for the following reasons.
-For apps that must continue to support pre-Android 7.0 devices, see the sample code in the AndroidManifest listed in Section "4.6.3.4Specification Change regarding External Storage Access in Android 4.4 (API Level 19) and later".
+For apps that must continue to support pre-Android 7.0 devices, see the sample code in the AndroidManifest listed in Section "4.6.3.4 Specification Change regarding External Storage Access in Android 4.4 (API Level 19) and later".

 -   When a Permission is granted to access external storage, the app is